 Throughout the second half of the day we heard about bridging gaps between the public and private sector security approaches.
 JSaRC described their current approach and focus on delivering clear outcomes.

 Other speakers during the expo looked at the global outlook on security and the evolution of different threat types.
 Speakers were interspersed between stands, giving ample opportunity for many to network and learn about the innovations being developed.
-The ProtectUK team benefited directly from delegates providing feedback on the platform and app, which was overwhelmingly positive, whilst learning about suggestions to improve the platform and increase support to their respective industries.
+The ProtectUK team benefited directly from delegates providing feedback on the platform, which was overwhelmingly positive, whilst learning about suggestions to improve the platform and increase support to their respective industries.

 The International Security Expo continues to be a great event that to provide opportunities for learning, development and sharing.
 The ProtectUK team would like to thank the organisers for the opportunity to amplify their messages and look forward to being involved next year.